hanabu/rust-diesel-oltp-benchmark/README.md

-# TPC-C database benchmark written in Rust Diesel ORM
+# TPC-C like database benchmark written in Rust Diesel ORM

 todo!()